inarkunai/scanner/README.md

 Thank you

 P.S.
-Our account is created by freshly new IT Programmer, need to get Security Training to make a proper software with secure coding standard
+We are here to help the community to provide good software and our account is created by freshly new IT Programmer, need to get Security Training to make a proper software with secure coding standard.